© All Rights Reserved RobandEve

 A great alternative for some low-cost airlines is the nearby Sharjah International Airport (SHJ) which is just about half an hour from downtown Dubai.
 It has flights to most major cities in the Middle East and also to various cities in India and other countries in southern Asia and eastern Africa.
 It is the main hub for budget carrier Air Arabia, which has the bulk of flights.

 It's easy to get to/from Dubai, though the traffic during rush hours can be dramatic.
 Once you are outside the city, traffic is relatively light though, except on the route to Sharjah.
+There are dozens of international and local car rental companies that offer cars from small sedans to luxury 4wd vehicles.
+Be sure to have zero excess Insurance and ask for policies regarding crossing borders to Oman.

 There are daily connections between Dubai and Muscat, the capital of Oman, taking around 4 to 5 hours.